andreacipriani/UIImageView-AGCInitials/README.md

 ```objective-c
 [_anImageView agc_setImageWithInitialsFromName:@"Mick Jagger"];
 ```
-The image will then contain a placeholder with the initials "MJ" and a generated background color.
+The image will then contain a placeholder with the initials "MJ" and a generated background color:

 ![Mick Jagger initials example](Screenshots/MJ_green.png)